Determining cancer cells division strategy: Results

 \subsection{Experimental protocol}

-To follow the dynamics of the cell size distribution, we developed a protocol based on flow citometry measurements.
-Extending the procedure we previously proposed to measure the partition noise of cellular compounds~\cite{Peruzzi2021}, we made use of CellTraceViolet (CTV), a fluorescent dye, to mark cell cytoplasm (see Method section) and follow the proliferation of the population by looking at the dynamics of the fluorescence and forward scattering signals in time via a series of flow citometry measurements.
-As depicted in Figure~\ref{fig:1} and explained in more details in the Methods, marked cells are first sorted (see panel a), so that an initial population with a narrow CTV distribution is selected (Figure~\ref{fig:1}b).
+To measure the cell size distribution and follow its dynamics, we developed a protocol based on flow cytometry measurements.
+Extending the procedure we previously proposed to measure the partition noise of cellular compounds~\cite{Peruzzi2021}, we made use of CellTrace-Violet (CTV), a fluorescent dye, to mark cell cytoplasm (see Method section) and follow the proliferation of the population by looking at the dynamics of the fluorescence and forward scattering signals in time via a series of flow cytometry measurements.
+As depicted in Figure~\ref{fig:1} and explained in more detail in the Methods, marked cells are first sorted (see panel a), so that an initial population with a narrow CTV distribution is selected (Figure~\ref{fig:1}b).
 The sorted population is then collected and cultured in standard growth conditions (see Methods).
-Samples of the population are then collected at different times, recording both CTV and forward scattering intensities for each analysed cell (see Figure~\ref{fig:1}c).
+Samples of the population are then collected at different times, recording both CTV and forward scattering intensities, FSC, for each analyzed cell (see Figure~\ref{fig:1}c).

 Figure~\ref{fig:1}d shows the evolution of the distributions of $\log_2$ CTV fluorescence intensities.
 The purple curve (low-right corner of the panel) corresponds to the time zero, post-sorting distribution.
-Looking the CTV intensity at different times during the proliferation of the cell population, one observes a progressive shift of the initial fluorescence and the appeance of multiple peaks distributions.
-As CTV homogeneously binds to cytoplasmic proteins, we expect that upon division, the fluorescence of each mother cell is divided into the two daughters as a result of the cell division process.

-Each division produces two daughters, thus on average the CTV distribution of the daughters cells has half the mean fluorescence of the mother distribution (see inset in Figure~\ref{fig:1}d).
+Looking at the CTV intensity at different times during the proliferation of the cell population, one observes a progressive shift of the initial fluorescence and the appearance of multiple peak distributions.
+As CTV homogeneously binds to cytoplasmic proteins, upon division, the fluorescence of each mother cell is divided into the two daughters as a result of the cell division process.
+Each division produces two daughters, thus on average the CTV distribution of the daughter cells has half the mean fluorescence of the mother distribution (see inset in Figure~\ref{fig:1}d).

-Parallel to the evolution of the CTV intensity, we track the evolution of the FS intensity.
+Parallel to the evolution of the CTV intensity, we track the evolution of the FSC intensity.
 As it can be seen from Figure~\ref{fig:1}e, the distribution shifts toward higher values than those presented at the initial time point (purple curve), while its variance increases.
-This behaviour can be explained recalling that initial population is sorted , i.e. a aliquot of cell is sampled from a population that has been kept growing from a week and so has reached the homeostatic size distribution.
+This behavior can be explained by recalling that the initial population is sorted, consequently, its size distribution is out of equilibrium.